IIT-LAND/reval_clustering/docs/source/datadimension.rst

     AMI = 0.98; ACC = 0.99

-_Remark_: in situations where we are able to increase the number of features for a dataset, it is important to remember the
+**Remark**: in situations where we are able to increase the number of features for a dataset, it is important to remember the
 `curse of dimensionality <https://en.wikipedia.org/wiki/Curse_of_dimensionality>`__, i.e.,
-if the number of samples is not enough, with respect to the number of features, the increase of the space dimension will not help detecting dataset subgroups, because the data would become sparse, hence losing their structure.
+the increase of the space dimension determines available data to become sparse and the number of samples required to detect an effect to grow exponentially.
+For this reason, increasing the number of features might not help detect dataset subgroups, because the data would become sparse, hence losing their structure.

 Number of samples: too few, not good